xtremind/tmber/README.md

 - [x] scene "game"
 - [x] start game
 - [x] disconnect a known player inside a running game by replacing by a bot
-- [x] reconnect a known player to a running game
 - [x] end game when last player disconnect
 - [x] don't allow a unknown player to join a running game
 - [x] git tag => template for multiplayer